accessibility.sr-only.opening-hours-term

 Paul Eugen Bleuler, ca. 1910 | ETH-Bibliothek Zürich, Bildarchiv, Portr_09914

-Ernst Rüdin, aus: Erblehre und Rassenhygiene im völkischen Staat, Ernst Rüdin, München, 1934 | Zentralbibliohthek Zürich, JKS A 1292
+Ernst Rüdin, from: Erblehre und Rassenhygiene im völkischen Staat, Ernst Rüdin, Munich, 1934 | Zentralbibliohthek Zürich, JKS A 1292

 George Montandon, Neuchâtel, 1913 | Zentralbibliothek Zürich, BR 435

-Otto Schlaginhaufen, Franz Schmelhaus, Zürich, 1914 | Universitätsarchiv Zürich, UAZ AB.1.0873
+Otto Schlaginhaufen, Franz Schmelhaus, Zurich, 1914 | Universitätsarchiv Zürich, UAZ AB.1.0873

-Marc Roldolphe Sauter, vor 1952 | Bibliothèque de Genève
+Marc Roldolphe Sauter, befor 1952 | Bibliothèque de Genève

 Structural racism today

-Structural racism is rooted in institutions and norms and refers to the discrimination of people of colour in education, healthcare, on the job
+Structural racism is rooted in institutions and norms and refers to the discrimination of people of colour in education, healthcare, on the job market, at work, or through ‘racial profiling’ practised by the police.

 The baseline study conducted by the Service for Combating Racism in Switzerland in 2022, which was based on field reports, shows that people from southern Europe, Black people as well as religious minorities are commonly exposed to structural discrimination.